vandaipham/iot-influx-loudml/README.md

 In this repository, I would like to share you an example of using InfluxDB:1.8 for saving sensor data and loudml to create timeseries prediciton models.

+Why we use InlfuxDB?
+InfluxDB is one of the best database to save timeseries data.
+Influx provides more services such as chronograf, kapacitor, telegraf.
+Moreover, we can explore data via brower and do some basic functions.

 # IoT Device Development:
 1. An IoT Device: WiFi module - NodeMCU, DHT22 or 11 (Temperature and Humidity Sensor).
 2. Arduino IDE or VS code with arduino extension.
 See [esp8266/Arduino: ESP8266 core for Arduino (github.com)](https://github.com/esp8266/Arduino) to add ESP core to Arduino IDE.